zachanovak/MARS/manual/additional-features-manual.md

         addi $t0, $t0, -1 # Subtract one
         bgt $t0, 0, LABEL

-    This is the program after Auto Layout (with editor tab size of 2) is used.
+    This is the program after Auto Layout is used.
+The tabs in this example are replaced with whitespace for readability's sake.

         ###################
         # Block of comments